Qarj/cypress-notes/README.md

 });
 ```

-Save cookies to file using handle (not session), and restore cookies (if handle exists)
+Save persistent cookies to file using handle, and restore them (if handle exists)

+See `commandsState.js` and `usages/state.js` for saving and restoring all browser session state.

 ```js
 Cypress.Commands.add('savePersistentCookies', function (handle) {